salesforce/lwc-rfcs/text/0000-light-dom-scoped-styles.md

 ## Drawbacks

-Conceptually, it's a bit awkward that `foo.css` in a shadow DOM component is scoped, whereas `foo.css` is unscoped for a light DOM component, so you need `foo.scoped.css` instead.
-However, this default behavior actually matches the native DOM behavior: when you insert a `<style>` into a shadow-DOM-using component, it's scoped, whereas it's unscoped if the component doesn't use shadow DOM.
+Conceptually, it's a bit awkward that `foo.css` in a shadow DOM component is "scoped," whereas `foo.css` is "unscoped" for a light DOM component (using naïve developer expectations about shadow DOM scoping).
+However, this default behavior actually matches the native DOM behavior: when you insert a `<style>` into a shadow-DOM-using component, it's scoped to that shadow root, whereas a light DOM component doesn't have shadow DOM to make the same guarantee.

 It's also a bit awkward that scoped light DOM styles behave differently from shadow DOM styles.
-Developers will have to understand the difference, and in some cases perhaps prefer shadow DOM over light DOM (e.g. to support dynamically-inserted elements being scoped).
+Developers will have to understand the difference, and in some cases perhaps prefer shadow DOM over light DOM (e.g. having one shadow root wrapper component around multiple light DOM components).

-However, our goal here is not to maintain synthetic shadow DOM for all eternity.
-So if light DOM scoped styles differ from native shadow DOM in favor of simplicity, then this will be better in the long run for performance and maintainability.

 ## Alternatives